 Minifacelifts typically take less than a couple hours and are done as an outpatient under light sedation, or even in some patients only local anesthesia.
 Recovery is limited by swelling and bruising though most patients are “Public Ready” in less than a week and “Camera Ready” in less than a month.
 Patients are encouraged to go for a walk within 24 to 48 hours and are ready to return to the gym in just over a week.

 A thorough personalized consultation is the key to determining which procedure is best for you.
-It takes about 45 minutes and is complimentary.
+It takes about 45 minutes.
 Learn more about Murphy Plastic Surgery’s Mini-Facelift Procedures ».